dhruvaadike/FlyQuad/README.md

-# Deep RL Quadcopter Controller
+# Quadcopter Controller

-*Teach a Quadcopter How to Fly!*

-In this project, you will design an agent to fly a quadcopter, and then train it using a reinforcement learning algorithm of your choice!
+Builded a quadcopter flying agent that learns to take off, hover and land using Reinforcement Learning

 ## Project Instructions